-Your safety and image of bicyclists depend on you.
 You have the same rights and responsibilities as drivers.
 Obey traffic signals and stop signs.
 Ride with traffic; use the rightmost lane headed in the direction you are going.
+Your safety and the overall perception of bicyclists depend on you.

 Make your intentions clear to everyone on the road.
 Ride in a straight line and don’t swerve between parked cars.
 Signal turns, and check behind you well before turning or changing lanes.